nirabhromakhal/Store-Monitoring/README.md

 # Final Thoughts

 The report generation process takes around 10 minutes for ~14,000 stores and ~1,000,000 polls.
+I think it can be optimized a bit more.
+I will look into it.